api2cart/typescript-angular-sdk/TaxApi.md

   modifiedTo: "2100-08-29 13:45:52",
     // Retrieve entities from their modification date (optional)
   modifiedFrom: "2010-07-29 13:45:52",
-    // Entity search that is specified by some value (optional)
-  findValue: "tax",
-    // Tax class search that is specified by field (optional)
-  findWhere: "name",
-    // Store Id (optional)
-  storeId: "1",
-    // This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)
-  count: 20,
-    // Used to retrieve entities via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // Set this parameter in order to choose which entity fields you want to retrieve (optional)
   responseFields: "{result}",
 };